Jobseeker's Transitional payment

 You must satisfy the Jobseeker's Allowance means test.
 Income from work is assessed differently for JST (see below).

 To be eligible for JST you must be habitually resident in Ireland, you must not be cohabiting and you must be capable of work.
 When your youngest child reaches 14 years of age, the normal Jobseeker Allowance conditions will apply to you.

-When you start getting a Jobseeker's Transitional payment you will be scheduled to attend a meeting with one of the Department of Social Protection's Case Officers.
+When you start getting a Jobseeker's Transitional payment you will be scheduled to attend a meeting with one of the Department of Employment Affairs and Social Protection's Case Officers.
 The purpose of this meeting is to identify and access supports (such as education, training and employment schemes) that will prepare you for full-time employment.
 If you do not participate in this process, you may be paid a reduced rate of JST (a penalty rate) or you may be disqualified from getting your JST payment.